 If you are booking a ticket for travel within, from, or to the United States, U.S. Department of Transportation (DOT) regulations state that you are entitled to a full refund on non-refundable tickets within 24 hours of booking as long as your flight is at least 7 days away—with no cancellation fee.
 Airlines are also allowed to hold a reservation for 24-hours, without payment, to satisfy this rule, but most will just make you pay first and refund after the fact if you change your mind.
 Some airlines and online travel agencies have even more generous policies than what is required by law.

 For instance, Delta’s risk-free cancellation policy states that the cancellation request must be made by midnight the day after the ticket was purchased or midnight of the departure date, whichever comes first.
 Essentially, there is no advance purchase requirement to be eligible for a full refund within 24-hours of booking directly with Delta.
-Alaska Airlines and Southwest seem to have the same no advance purchase required policy to be eligible for a refund, though their language is not as clear.
-Update: Effective June 5, 2018, Alaska Airlines risk-free cancellation policy only applies to flights purchased at least 24 hours in advance of departure.
+Southwest seems to have the same no advance purchase required policy to be eligible for a refund, though their language is not as clear.
+Alaska Airlines' risk-free cancellation policy only applies to flights purchased at least 24 hours in advance of departure.

 All other major U.S. airlines simply follow requirements set by the DOT.
 However, purchasing your ticket via an online travel agency can be beneficial when it comes to free cancellation.
 Many third-party sites such as Expedia, Orbitz, or Priceline offer free cancellation until end of day (varies between 10 and 11:59pm) the following business day after purchase, regardless of how far in advance you are purchasing your flight.
 This means you could buy a flight departing the next day and still be able to cancel it risk-free.
 Also, you can potentially purchase a ticket on Friday and have until Monday night to cancel your flight without penalty.
 This could be extended to Tuesday night if Monday happens to be a holiday.